actions-marketplace-validations/shirebio_action-copy-files-to-another-repo/README.md

 v0.0.1

 # Copy globed files to another Repository
-This GitHub Action copies a glob matched files from the current repository to a location in another repository.
+This GitHub Action copies glob matched files from the current repository to a location in another repository.
 The action takes care to create the directory, if not yet present.

 # Example Workflow